fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Added: Compatibility with theme Colibri WP.
+* Added: Compatibility with plugin CartBounty - Save and recover abandoned carts for WooCommerce.
+* Added: Compatibility with plugin CartBounty Pro - Save and recover abandoned carts for WooCommerce.
 * Added: Filter hook `fc_substep_text_contact_field_keys_skip_list` to allow skipping displaying some fields in the contact substep review text.
 * Improved: Compatibility with theme Woodmart.
 Fix layout issue when free shipping bar feature from theme is disabled, and with versions 8.0+ of the theme.
 * Improved: Compatibility with plugin Germanized for WooCommerce (free).
 Prevent hiding optional fields added by the pickup location feature from Germanized.